 - Chopped cilantro and green chilies.

-- Grind the makhane into a powder.
+- Transfer the cooled makhane to a food processor.

 - Add arrowroot powder.

-- Add powdered makhane to the mix.
+- Add powdered makhane.

-- Knead until well combined.
+- Knead until well blended.

 - Add 1-2 tablespoon of warm water to knead a soft dough.